wpmudev/coursepress/README.md

 	# Pull the update
 	git pull origin master

-Now when you run a `git status` you will see that the submodule has been updated.
+Now when you run a `git status` in the coursepress/pro branch you will see that the submodule has been updated.

     git status
+	# ... modified:   includes/marketpress (new commits)

+##### Preparing MarketPress for CoursePress Pro

+**Copy** (not move) `includes/marketpress/marketpress.php` to CoursePress root folder.

+Edit the new file to make it CoursePress friendly:

+    // Change name and version
+	/*
+	Plugin Name: MarketPress (CoursePress Pro Bundle)
+	Version: 2.9.5.3

+Remove the dashboard as CoursePress is now responsible.

+Find includes/requires and update accordingly:

+    // localization()
+	$lang_dir = dirname(plugin_basename($this->plugin_file)) . 'includes/marketpress/marketpress-includes/languages/';

+	// init_vars()
+	$this->plugin_dir = plugin_dir_path(__FILE__) . 'includes/marketpress/marketpress-includes/';
+	$this->plugin_url = plugin_dir_url(__FILE__) . 'includes/marketpress/marketpress-includes/';

+With these changes in place it should be good to go.

+    git status
-	# ... modified:   themes/coursepress (new commits)
+	# ... modified:   includes/marketpress (new commits)
+	# ... modified:   marketpress.php

 Now add, commit and push:

     git add . -A
 	git commit
 	git push

-The theme should now be updated.
+MarketPress is now updated for CoursePress Pro.

-##### When someone else updated the theme
+##### Someone else updated MarketPress Bundle

-When running `git submodule update` it makes sure that you have the latest submodule in your branch updated to the latest commit ID of the submodule.
-Perhaps even do this after fetching changes from the repo.
+This is where `git submodule update` fits in.
+It makes sure that you have the latest submodule in your branch updated to the commit ID of the submodule in your branch.

 ### Releasing

+#### Grunt Task Runner (automating)

+You can use `grunt` to run a few automation tasks:

+* i18n : Creates a cp-default.pot file and compiles it into a .mo file.
+(Note, it assumes that i18 tools are installed, see 'Other' below)

+To use `grunt` you will need to have NPM (Node.js Package Manager) installed.
+(See 'Other' below)

+Grunt uses node.js modules.
+To install the modules to node_modules (ignored by .gitignore) run `npm install` in the coursepress/ folder.
+This pulls the configuration from package.json.
+You don't need to do this too often.

+    npm install

+Now that its all setup and good to go, from now on you can just run `grunt` whenever you want to run the automation tasks.
+Preferably just before you release.

+    grunt

+For reference: Grunt's configuration is kept in Gruntfile.js.

-## CoursePress Campus
+#### CoursePress Campus

-CoursePress Campus is identical to CoursePress Pro, except that the theme is removed and the dashboard notification plugin is removed.
-To release an update to CoursePress Campus, make sure  that coursepress/campus-dev is working properly, then checkout the coursepress/campus repo and merge in the development branch.

-    git checkout coursepress/campus
-	git merge coursepress/campus-dev
-	git commit
+Its identical to CoursePress Pro, but be sure to remove marketpress.php, includes/marketpress/* and includes/extra/dashboard and commit the branch.

-It does not get released as a package, but is used by the CampusPress team for CampusPress integrations.
+It does not get released, but is used by the CampusPress team for CampusPress integrations.

-## CoursePress (wp.org version)
+#### CoursePress (wp.org version)

 CoursePress is identical to CoursePress Pro, but the following changes need to be made: